Sugar Rush (British TV series): Plot

-The first series of Sugar Rush opens with fifteen-year-old Kim (Hallinan) moving to Brighton with her family, and developing a crush on her best friend - heterosexual girl Sugar (Crichlow).
-Maria "Sugar" Sweet loves reckless drinking, copious sex with men, and doesn't care for school.
+The first series of Sugar Rush opens with fifteen-year-old Kim (Hallinan) moving to Brighton with her family, and developing a crush on her best friend – heterosexual girl Sugar (Crichlow).
+Maria 'Sugar' Sweet loves reckless drinking, copious sex with men, and doesn't care for school.
 The series follows Kim as she tries to gain Sugar's affections, leading to Sugar taking advantage of her kindness.

 Side plots of series one include Kim's mother Stella (Stewart) having an affair, Kim's brother Matt (O'Brien) thinking he's an alien, and Kim's neighbour Tom (Garfield) desperately trying to date her.

 In series two, eighteen months have passed and Kim learns to leave Sugar behind and go on dates with other women, particularly Saint (Potts), who becomes her serious girlfriend.
 However, Sugar remaining in Kim's life, albeit not romantically, causes friction in Kim's relationship with Saint.

 Side plots in series two include Stella and Nathan (Lumsden) attending sex therapy and becoming more adventurous in their sex life, Sugar's problematic relationships, and Matt exploring his feminine side.
 Andrew Garfield does not reprise his role as Tom.

 Background/production

-There were 2 series of the programme, the first airing in 2005 and the second in 2006.
+There were 2 series of Sugar Rush; the first airing in 2005 and the second in 2006.
 Each series consists of ten episodes, each 30 minutes long, including adverts.
-Episodes do not have individual titles.

-Channel 4 stated that Sugar Rush will not be returning for a third series, despite its popularity with viewers and critics alike.
-Some rumours were that there was not a scheduling spot for it, that it was being removed because of the requirements for Big Brother 8, and because a third series was never originally planned.

-A decision had been made to allow new dramas to be made for each month in 2008.
-However, a spokeswoman confirmed that third and fourth series were never planned, and that the story of the girls had run its course.
+The episodes were not individually titled.

+In March 2007, Channel 4 stated that Sugar Rush would not be returning for a third series.
+A spokeswoman claimed that third and fourth series were never planned, but series producer Johnny Capps stated he was "surprised and disappointed" by the cancellation.
+He claimed that he "certainly had lots of ideas of where to take the next series" and was sad not to be able to finish Kim and Sugar's story properly.
+Capp stated despite Channel 4 claiming no further seasons were ever planned, he was told privately that the reason for the cancellation was that there was no scheduling spot for the show anymore.

 Hallinan and Crichlow subsequently spoke out about the cancellation, saying, "the show was an asset to Channel 4.
-I don't think Channel 4 recognises Sugar Rush was a brave move and did really well for the channel," and adding that the cancellation, "was a last minute thing, especially the way we leave series two [i.e. with Sugar moving in with Kim and Saint and Stella's pregnancy], it sets things up for series three."
+I don't think Channel 4 recognises Sugar Rush was a brave move and did really well for the channel," and adding that the cancellation, "was a last minute thing, especially the way we leave series two, it sets things up for series three."